Teenage Boy Riding Bike Gunned Down In Drive-By Shooting In Fairhill, Police Say

 So far this year, there have been 106 homicides in the city.
 That’s a slight increase from this time last year.

+With more than 100 homicides so far this year, some are fearful the violence will only get worse as the weather gets warmer.

+“It’s senseless.
+The murders in Philly is getting crazy.
+It’s senseless.
+There’s no reason for it,” Torres said.

-CBS3’s Howard Monroe and Matt Petrillo contributed to this report.MORE NEWS: Villanova Starts Run At Another NCAA Championship Against University Of Delaware: 'I Think We're Ready'
+CBS3’s Howard Monroe, Matt Petrillo, and Jasmine Payoute contributed to this report.MORE NEWS: University Of Delaware Students Cheer On Blue Hens In NCAA Tournament

 For a list of gun violence resources in Philadelphia, click here.